Zvonimir NagyAssistant Professor of Music

 B.M., Academy of Music, University of Zagreb, 1999

 Dr. Zvonimir Nagy (pronounced /nadj;/) holds bachelor's, master's, and doctoral degrees in music from the Academy of Music-University of Zagreb, Texas Christian University, and Northwestern University respectively.
 He studied composition with Jay Alan Yim, Augusta Read Thomas, Tristan Murail, and Marko Ruždjak; music theory and cognition with Robert Gjerdingen; and computer music with Gary Kendall.
 Dr. Nagy previously provided instruction in composition at Northwestern University, and has taught music theory, composition, and improvisation at St. Xavier University in Chicago, Illinois.
-He has presented his music and scholarly work at numerous music conferences, symposia and colloquia.
+He has presented his music and research at numerous music conferences, symposia, and colloquia.
+His creative and scholarly work explores interdisciplinary connections between musical composition, embodied music cognition, and musical creativity.

-Dr. Nagy's compositions are informed by cognitive neuroscience and the aesthetics of music.
 Dr. Nagy is the recipient of numerous composition awards such as the Seattle Symphony Composition Prize, the Iron Composer Award, the Swan Prize in Music Composition from the University of Minnesota, and the Croatian Music Institute Award.
 He has written for and received commissions from the Seattle Symphony, the musicians from the BBC Scottish Symphony Orchestra, pianists Geoffrey Burleson and David Kalhous, Boston Choral Ensemble, Alia Musica Ensemble, First Reading Project Ensemble, Trio Jónio, Cleveland Contemporary Chamber Players, Fused Muse Ensemble, and JACK Quartet, among others.
-A selection of his instrumental music is published by Musik Fabrik Editions (France), and selected vocal and organ works are available at Paraclete Press and World Library Publications.
+A selection of his instrumental music is published by Musik Fabrik Edition (France), and selected vocal and organ works are available at Paraclete Press and World Library Publications.
 A CD recording of his works for solo piano is released on MSR Classics "Discover Series."

 Dr. Nagy's research focus is on various contexts and critical perspectives on musical creativity.
 In his exploration of creativity in musical composition he investigates the psychological and physiological attributes of creative musical arts whose associations become the foundation of embodiment in music.
-In his forthcoming book on the embodiment of musical creativity (Ashgate, 2015) he explores how creative awareness is shaped by composition, performance, and perception of music.
-In addition, he is also interested in the perceptual organization of sound and interactivity (theoretical modeling of musical structure), and the ways in which music engages with imagery, emotion, and consciousness.
+In his forthcoming book on the embodiment of musical creativity (Ashgate, 2015-16) he explores how creative awareness is shaped by composition, performance, and perception of music.
+In addition, he is also interested in the perceptual organization of sound, theoretical modeling of musical structure, and interactivity.
 He is the recipient of Duquesne University Presidential Award for scholarship in music composition and performance studies.
-Also an organist, pianist, and chamber musician, his interests are in contemporary music, improvisation, and interactive media.
+Also an organist, pianist, and chamber musician, his interests are in contemporary music and improvisation.
 He serves as organist at St. Joseph Cathedral in Wheeling, WV.

 Musicianship III Written and Aural/Oral